RESTXQ Function selection can be constrained by the Content-Type

 can only ever be invoked if the client sent a Request with the

-header set to text/xml
+Content-Type header set to text/xml,

-function could only be invoked
+while the json-submitted function could only be invoked

-if the Request Content-Type
+if the Request Content-Type header was set to

 application/json